apache/arrow-nanoarrow/dev/release/README.md

 ```bash
 dev/release/post-03-bump-versions.sh .
 0.7.0 0.8.0
 ```

+A currently not automated part of this workflow is also porting the R NEWS.md updates that occurred when updating the changelog.
+This is not essential but makes the next R NEWS.md update for the next release make a bit more sense.

 After this PR is merged, create the dev tag that is used to generate the changelog: